cs-uob/COMSM0085/exercises/part2/src/overview.md

 # Overview

-This page contains the exercises for part 2 (the last 5 weeks) of COMS10012 Software Tools, namely "the web".
+This page contains the exercises for Part 2 (the last 5 weeks) of COMSM0085 Software Tools.

-Each week contains two activities, and each activity has videos to watch (on the main site for each activity) and a set of practical exercises supported by a lab class (on this site) just like part 1.

-The structure of this part is:

-  - HTTP
-  - HTML5
-  - CSS
-  - CSS grids
-  - JavaScript
-  - React
-  - Spring (server side)
-  - A complete application
-  - Cloud 1 (lectures but no new exercises)
-  - Cloud 2 (lectures but no new exercises)
+As with Part 1, each week contains two 'activities' -- sets of exercises which are supported by videos to watch (linked from the main page for each activity).
+The exercises within each activity will require you to do some work within your Alpine Linux VM in Vagrant, which we'll be supporting in the labs.

+Note that the material delivered in Week 23 is not examinable, though it may be practically very useful to you in future projects.